lakshmi-intechcode/jng_instr_folder/weekly_cs_questions/README.md

 * Bubble Sort - Explain and provide an example of bubble sort.
 What is the best and worst case time complexity of bubble sort?
 * Insertion Sort - Explain and provide an example of insertion sort.
 What is the best and worst case time complexity of insertion sort?
 * Heap Sort - Explain and provide an example of heap sort.
 What is the best and worst case time complexity of heap sort?
+* Write a function that uses memoization to save calculation time for a recursive fibonacci function.
+* Write a function that will take in a number and print out 0 to that number but print every new value out in 3 second intervals.
+Explain both your function and the reasoning you used to solve the question.

 ## Unix